 Descriptive Writing - writing that serves to show, describe.

-Business Writing - includes business plan writing, resume writing, letter writing, technical writing, content writing such as that found on AdjustedForLife.com.
+Business Writing - includes business plan writing, resume writing, letter writing, technical writing, content writing such as what you can find on this industrial wastewater treatment website from WESCOR.